Indra Jatra: Bhairava

 Masks of Bhairava are displayed at various places in Kathmandu throughout the eight days of the festival.
 Bhairava is the terrifying aspect of Shiva.
-The largest ones are of Sweta Bhairava at Durbar Square, and of Akash Bhairava at Indra Chok.
+The largest ones are of Sweta Bhairava at Durbar Square, and of Akash Bhairava at Indra Chowk.
 A pipe sticking out of the mouth of Sweta Bhairava dispenses alcohol and rice beer on different days.
 An image of Bākā Bhairava is exhibited at Wotu, next to Indra Chok.

 The mask of Aakash Bhairava is related to the Mahabharata.
 Some believe it to be the head of the first Kirat King Yalambar.
 Every night, different groups gather and sing hymns at Indra Chowk.

 Indraraj Dyah

-Images of Indraraj Dyah with his outstretched hands bound with rope are exhibited on a tall platform at Maru near Durbar Square and at Indra Chok, Kathmandu.
+Images of Indraraj Dyah with his outstretched hands bound with rope are exhibited on a high platform at Maru near Durbar Square and at Indra Chowk, Kathmandu.

 Dasavatar

-A tableau is known as Dasavatar or the 10 incarnations of Vishnu is shown on the temple steps in front of Kumari House every night.
+A tableau, known as Dasavatar or the 10 incarnations of Vishnu, is shown on the temple steps in front of Kumari House every night.